Welcome May and a return to blogging!

 My intentions for the month of May are to ::

 - blog again.
-The winter was long and the abstract art class I took from January to April helped, but it also gave me an enormous appreciation for the artist’s creative journey, determination and instincts that are necessary to produce a beautiful painting, with thoughtful composition, colour and individual style.
+The winter was long and the abstract art class I took from January to April helped.
+The class gave me an enormous appreciation for the artist’s creative journey, determination and instincts that are necessary to produce a beautiful painting, with thoughtful composition, colour and individual style.
 It is not simple.
 I have always been interested in a variety of creative outlets, but master of none (lol!).
-I gave abstract art four months of my attention, which is not long, but I didn’t feel a passion for it, as I had hoped, to continue trying to perfect it.
+I gave abstract art four months, which is not long, but I didn’t feel a passion for it, as I had hoped, in order to continue trying to perfect it.
 I won’t give it up completely, but I have to be realistic, it isn’t the creative outlet that I look forward diving into.
 With family obligations and the art class, I didn’t want the blog to suffer or detract from those priorities, so I put it aside.
 Also, truth be told, I felt a bit distain believing I had to prescribe to a certain blogging ritual, technique, formula — call it what you will — in order to achieve the “numbers” for that level of recognition that we supposedly need to feel is worth the effort.
 Mixed into this, was identifying what my niche would be.
 I still haven’t figured it out.
 Currently, I am really into skincare and trying to focus on well being.
 I love fashion, but have always gravitated towards the high-end market — that will likely never stop, so the idea of pursuing more affordable retail sites for endless hours to offer fashion insights, is not appealing to me — others can and do a much better job than I. I also love beautiful imagery and when I visit my Pinterest or Tumblr platforms, I feel really inspired.
 The following quote by the late Diane Vreeland, noted columnist and editor in the field of fashion, sums up my blogging mission nicely: “There’s only one thing in life, and that’s the continual renewal of inspiration.”
 I would like to think that I am contributing to one’s need for a “continual renewal of inspiration”.
 I also love to curate objects.
 I am especially addicted to 1stdibs.
 This month, I will try to explore these areas of interests to, hopefully, bring you something different and unique.